jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 3 %
 Dislike the brand
 45 %
 Challenge and
 opportunity to learn
 73 %
 Bounties
 27 %
-I use the companys
+I use the company’s
 products
 21 %
 The program was
 recommended to me
 46%
 Varied scope
 17 %
 Relationship with the
 security team
 16 %
 The opportunity for
 public disclosure
 20%
 Recognition